Diane Miller SommervilleAssociate Professor

 Phone: (607) 777-2251 E-mail: firstname.lastname@example.org

-- ABERRATION OF MIND: SUICIDE, CIVIL WAR AND THE AMERICAN SOUTH
+- ABERRATION OF MIND: SUICIDE AND SUFFERING IN THE CIVIL WAR ERA SOUTH

 - New York Times, Opinionator, DISUNION Civil War Blog, April 2, 2012